 During the programme

-As well as working on two themes per year, you get to colour your own specialisation, allowing you to have a personalised experience.
+As well as working on practical business cases, you also get to make decisions regarding the curriculum you follow, allowing you to have a personalised experience.
 This consists of your choice of minor (done abroad), language and two work placements in year 2 and 4.

 What makes IB truly international?

 In your second and fourth year, you will do a work placement - one of these has to be outside of the Netherlands.
 Additionally, you may study a semester abroad in your third year.
-All of your classes are in English and you have the additional opportunity to reach business fluency in four other languages: French, German, Spanish or Dutch.
+All of your classes are in English.
+On top of that you will take classes in either French, German, Spanish or Dutch.
 Your fellow students and your tutors come from all continents.

 In your first year, you get to know Utrecht, the university, your fellow students and the programme.
-In two 20-week blocks, you are introduced to the main themes and subjects you will be working on in the next four years.
+During the first 20 weeks, you are introduced to the main themes and subjects you will be working on in the next four years.
 During the second 20 weeks, you will work more hands-on by, for instance, solving a viable business case.